 Immediately, in its internal examination of the value of the deal to Texas

-Subsequently, in its initial discussions with Cristobal members, jointly and separately, to test the likelihood of a satisfactory outcome to negotiations over share of the combination
+Subsequently, in its initial discussions with Cristobal members, to support its effort to achieve a satisfactory outcome to negotiations over Texas’ share of the combination

-This report:
+In the growth area, this report:

-Identifies and assesses five areas of growth for the combination
+Identifies and assesses five areas of potential growth for the combination

 Examines the commercial, strategic and organizational aspects of each option

-Provides a preliminary assessment of value – with particular focus on the unique value that Texas can bring to the deal, and on the value that would be created over and above what Texas and Cristobal could carry out on their own.
+Provides a preliminary assessment of value – with particular focus on the unique value that Texas can bring to the deal, and on the value created over and above what Texas and Cristobal could carry out on their own.

-mega-transcomega-transco
+In the synergy area, this report:

+Analyzes the savings that the mega-transco may be able to achieve in the area of operations and maintenance (O&M) by reaching the levels of efficiency for the O&M of Cristobal that Texas already achieves

+Estimates the cost of administrative and general (A&G) expenses for the mega-transco, using Texas’ costs as a benchmark.

 The five growth areas considered are: